How to get help collecting child support

 If the parent lives in another state, you can contact the Office of Child Support Enforcement (OCSE) for more help.

 Find help collecting child support from a parent outside the U.S.

 Find your state or tribal child support agency and contact them.
-They can tell you what options you have, depending on where you and the other parent live.
-You can also contact the OCSE yourself for additional help with your international child support case.
+They can tell you your options depending on where you and the other parent live.
+You can also contact the OCSE for additional help with your international child support case.